 Adoptive Family Members

-As we mentioned before, If the child was adopted before or during he was two years old and taken from the adoptive mother breastfed, he could be a member of the family because he would be Mahram to the mother and sisters.
+As we mentioned before, If the child was adopted before or while he was two years old and taken from the adoptive mother breastfed, he could be a member of the family because he would be Mahram to the mother and sisters.
 However, he was older than two years and didn’t take from his adoptive mother’s breastfed; he wouldn’t be Mahram.

 In conclusion, the forbidden rules in adoption in Islam are three: